owntracks/booklet/docs/tech/json.md

     * `dump` triggers the publish of a configuration message
     * `setWaypoints` configures new waypoints. (iOS only; [details](../features/remoteconfig.md) )
     * `waypoints` triggers a publish of all waypoints configured on the device.
 These are published in `.otrw` format to the `../waypoints` topic.
     * `action` inserts an additional 'Featured Content' tab in the UI.
+	If `"url"` is specified, the URL is opened in a full screen web view within the app.
+	If `"url"` is not specified
 	The text in `"content"` is displayed.
 Links embedded in the text are operational.
+If `"content"` is HTML, it is rendered.
-	Send `"action":"action"` without `"content"` to remove the extra tab.
+	Send `"action":"action"` without `"content"` and without `"url"` to remove the extra tab.

 ## `_type=steps`